wa0nder/Floweo/README.md

 - some tweaks to the declarative JSON syntax for clarity, brevity, organization, etc.
 - overall better organization

-For further details regarding the "why" behind this state of affairs please see my website: [ ]
+For further details regarding the "why" behind this state of affairs please see my website's 'Web Development Era' section: https://www.clarityncode.com/p/1.html

 Further, this code was written in 2011 with pre-ES2015 syntax; that means no computed property names for object literals, no for...of loops, destructuring assignment, etc. etc.
 _____________________________________________